 Brachytherapy

 Brachytherapy, often referred to as internal radiation, is a radiation therapy technique in which a radioactive source(s) is placed directly into or adjacent to a cancer.
 Brachytherapy often plays a role in the treatment of prostate cancer, gynecological cancers and breast cancer.
-For more information about brachytherapy in breast cancer, please see: Partial Breast Radiation Therapy.
+For more information about brachytherapy in breast cancer, please see: Accelerated Partial Breast Radiation Therapy

 Brachytherapy for Prostate Cancer: A Brief Overview